citp/privacy-policy-historical/m/mi/mic/michaelbaisden.com.md

-> *The following text is extracted and transformed from the michaelbaisden.com privacy policy that was archived on 2005-07-28.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20050728154743id_/http%3A//abcradio.com/privacypolicy2005.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the michaelbaisden.com privacy policy that was archived on 2006-06-19.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20060619103019id_/http%3A//abcradio.go.com/story%3Fid%3D212) for the most accurate reproduction.*

-# ABC Radio Network, Inc. || Privacy Policy / Your California Rights
+# Privacy Policy/Your California Privacy Policy Rights

-**Effective Date: January 1, 2005
+**Effective Date: January 1, 2006
 ABC Radio Network, Inc. Privacy Policy**

 For over 75 years, The Walt Disney Company has taken great pride in the relationships that it has developed with its guests.
 In keeping with this tradition, ABC Radio Network, Inc. is dedicated to protecting your privacy and handling any personal information we obtain from you with care and respect.
 This Privacy Policy is designed to answer your questions regarding our privacy policies and principles.